Top Ten Myths About "E-Waste"

 Pitch: The free market works perfectly.
 Anything can be repaired, anything can be recycled.
 Even the screws are made of metal.
 If we export e-waste to a poor enough country.

-2. MYTH: 80% of used electronics exports are illegal end-of-life product.
+2. MYTH: 80% of electronics exports are illegal end-of-life product.

 The Pitch: BAN and Greenpeace claim that 80% of the ewaste collected in the USA is exported, and that 80% of that is junk for disposal.
 American companies export the junk to avoid the cost of proper recycling.
 Photos show that "80%" of what is thrown on the ground is junk.

-First shocker first.
+What about China?
 Most of the imports of used computer monitors are to the contract manufacturing companies, the assemblers which originally made them.
-These factories buy them back and refurbish them into brand new TVs and monitors, importing them as "cores" for a process called SKD or semi-knock-down.
+These factories were buying them back and refurbishing them into brand new TVs and monitors, importing them as "cores" for a process called SKD or semi-knock-down.
 The monitors shown in the Hong Kong segment of CBS 60 Minutes "Wasteland" were NOT headed to Guiyu, they were headed to a factory, a manufacturer takeback program.
 And it's a good thing.
+Then the Chinese refurbishers sold them to places like Egypt and India, where electricity was coming and people were getting online and watching soccer matches on affordable CRTs.
+The only loser is brand new CRT production.

 As for Legality, the Basel Convention is available on-line.
-Used electronics exported for recycling and repair are addressed in Annex IX, B1110.
+The proposed "Ban Amendent" is actually language to change the Basel Convention so that legal activities would - if passed - become illegal.
+As ro international law, here and now, used electronics exported for recycling and repair are LEGAL - and specifically addressed in Annex IX, B1110.
 Annex IX is the list of what is legal if it does not result in a toxic disposal.
 That means that the export is illegal only if it is a polluting process.
 It does not prohibit factories which made monitors from buying back their old monitors for refurbishment if they properly manage the residue.

 1. MYTH: E-Waste Recycling isn't worth it.

-The Pitch: Freakonomics postulates that if recycling which costs money, it cannot be done by the free market.
+The Pitch: Freakonomics authors postulated that if recycling costs money, it shouldn't be done by the free market.
 Are e-waste programs just an expensive boondoggle?
 Clients cannot see the difference in service between a recycling company that charges them for the same pile of computers that another company pays for.
 It's all a cynical ploy to get you to pay to recycle something that does no harm in the dump.

 Cynicism hurts the companies which are investing in doing a better job of managing used electronics.
 It undercuts the refurbishing and repair industry, which has been the best path of development (far better than drilling and mining and plantations) for the developing world.
 As clients get cynical, the recyclers competing for the smaller pie might be tempted to malign each other's reputations, insinuate foul play, and charge higher margins on the declining volumes.

-Last year, my company managed about 5 million pounds of used TVs, computers, printers, VCRs, laptops, keyboards, oscilloscopes, monitors, copy machines, cell phones, stereos, surge supressors, and other surplus, working, repairable, junk and anything else you might label "e-waste".
-If you took all that material and put it in the dump, you'd avoid our fees (about 12 cents per pound after collection), about $600k, and create one job for one day, pushing dirt on the electronics that the landfill.
-By recycling it, that $600k in fees is multiplied by added value, and employs 25 people for a year.
+In the last decade, my company managed about 30 million pounds of used TVs, computers, printers, VCRs, laptops, keyboards, oscilloscopes, monitors, copy machines, cell phones, stereos, surge suppressors, and other surplus, working, repairable, junk and anything else you might label "e-waste".
+If you took all that material and put it in the dump, you'd avoid our fees (about 12-18 cents per pound after collection), about $600k, and create one job for one day, pushing dirt on the electronics that the landfill.
+By recycling it, that we generated $3M per year in county payroll, multiplying the fees is multiplied with reuse and scrap revenue.

 Most of the environmental harm from a disposable society is wasting the precious materials.
-Gorilla extinction is tied to the mining of coltan for cell phones.
+Gorilla extinction is tied to the mining of coltan/tantalum for cell phones.
 Conflict metals are going into electronics as well as jewelry.
 Even non-toxic elements in a computer, such as tin, are mined at the expense of coral reefs in Indonesia.
-The copper production at the OK Tedi Mine in Papua New Guineau produces a green plume of cycanide tailings which visible from outer space.
-Hard rock metal mining produces 45% of all toxics produced by all USA industries, and even more toxics in developing countries.
+The copper production at the OK Tedi Mine in Papua New Guinea produces a green plume of cyanide tailings which visible from outer space.
+Hard rock metal mining produces 45% of all toxics generated by all USA industries.
 14 of the 15 largest Superfund sites come from virgin metal mining.
 Even the worst forms of recycling produce less pollution than the cleanest form of mining.

 I suspect there are many more myths about e-waste.
 Is hard drive destruction demanded because Chinese paupers are booting up hard drives?
 Or is it the value of computer programs (MS Office, Photoshop, etc.) behind the legislation which drives shredding?
 Does a printer run through a shredder in the USA wind up in a different country than a printer exported for disassembly?
 Or does the fluff plastic and the steel just go into separate containers to the same place?
 Are cameras and ink cartridges refilled or burned?
 Do “green” products matter?
 Does just the promise to act green matter as much (through brand exposure and commitment) as the ecological footprint?
 There are many other sacred cows roaming El Rancho del E-Waste.
 I don’t know, and am not ready to declare something a Myth if I’m not pretty confident in my facts.
 But that just means there is plenty more to research, study, and write about in the coming years.